 The following section discusses several of the decisions that must be made for each debt issuance.
 Each and every debt transaction is unique.
 DC Water's Chief Financial Officer, when making these decisions, will confer with the Financial Advisors and other members of the Financing Team to evaluate the relative costs and benefits of each decision individually and collectively.
-DC Water's Chief Financial Officer will then provide a recommendation to the Board, to be specified in the Board's resolution, authorizing that Series of debt.
+DC Water's Chief Financial Officer will review these options with the Board and provide a recommendation on the preferred option, to be specified in the Board's resolution, authorizing that Series of debt.
 The following areas must be addressed to successfully close a transaction: